-When you have large binary data to include in your Web service, for example a graphic file such as a JPEG, you can use MTOM/XOP to optimize the size of the message that is sent to the service provider or requester.
+When you have large binary data to include in your web service, for example a graphic file such as a JPEG, you can use MTOM/XOP to optimize the size of the message that is sent to the service provider or requester.
 The minimum size of binary data that can be optimized using MTOM/XOP is 1500 bytes.
 If the binary data in a field is less than 1500 bytes, CICS does not optimize the field.
 As stated in the XOP specification, there should be no white space in the base64Binary data.
 Any application programs that produce base64Binary data must use the canonical form.
 If the base64Binary data in an outbound message does contain white space, CICS does not convert the data to a binary attachment.
 When base64Binary data is generated by CICS, the fields are provided in canonical form and therefore contain no white space.
 The contentType attribute must be present on base64Binary fields for XOP processing to occur in compatibility mode on outbound messages.
 The contentType attribute must not be present on hexBinary fields.

-Web service validation

-If you switch on Web service validation the following pipeline processing takes place:

-- If an inbound XOP document has been passed through the pipeline in direct mode, CICS automatically switches to compatibility mode and converts it back to standard XML when CICS Web service support is about to validate the document. - An outbound SOAP message is generated as standard XML and processed in compatibility mode.

-This is because the validation processing cannot handle the contents of XOP documents.
+Web service validation If you switch on web service validation the following pipeline processing takes place: If an inbound XOP document has been passed through the pipeline in direct mode, CICS automatically switches to compatibility mode and converts it back to standard XML when CICS web service support is about to validate the document.
+An outbound SOAP message is generated as standard XML and is processed in compatibility mode.
+The extra pipeline processing is required because the validation processing cannot handle the contents of XOP documents.
+Configuring Cl ICS to support MTOM/XOP To support MTOM messages in CICS, you must specify the correct MTOM/XOP support for your type of pipeline in your pipeline configuration files. support for your type of pipeline in your pipeline configuration files.
+Confid Config guring MTOM/XOP support for Java-based pipelines To configure MTOM/XOP support for Java-based pipelines, you must add the <mtom> element to your pipeline configuration files.</mtom> Config guring MTOM/XOP support for Java-based pipelines To configure MTOM/XOP support for Java-based pipelines, you must add the Config guring MTOM/XOP support for Java-based pipelines To configure MTOM/XOP support for Java-based pipelines, you must add the <mtom> element to your pipeline configuration files.</mtom> Config guring MTOM/XOP support for Java-based pipelines To configure MTOM/XOP support for Java-based pipelines, you must add the <mtom> element to your pipeline configuration files.</mtom> Before you begin Before performing this task, you must identify or create the pipeline configuration Config Guring MTOM/XOP support for Java-based pipelines To configure MTOM/XOP support for Java-based pipelines, you must add the <mtom> element to your pipeline configuration files.</mtom> Before you begin Before performing this task, you must identify or create the pipeline configuration files to which you will add configuration information for MTOM/XOP.

+Add a <mtom> element to your pipeline configuration file.
+This element should be defined after the optional <addressing> element and before the optional <headerprogram> element.

+For a provider or requester mode pipeline, you could specify:

+'''

+<cics_soap_1.2_handler_java>

+<jvmserver>JVMSERV1</jvmserver>

+<addressing></addressing>

+<mtom></mtom>

+<headerprogram_name>HDRPROG4</program_name>

+<namespace>http://mynamespace</namespace>

+<localname>myheaderblock</localname>

+<mandatory>true</mandatory>

+</headerprogram>

+</cics_soap_1.2_handler_java>

+'''

-Configuring CICS to support MTOM/XOP
+Configuring MTOM/XOP for other SOAP pipelines

-To configure support for MTOM messages in CICS, you must add the MTOM handler to your pipeline configuration files.
+To configure MTOM/XOP support for pipelines that do not use the <cics_soap_1.1_handler_java> or <cics_soap_1.2_handler_java> handlers, you must add the MTOM handler to your pipeline configuration files.